 With accommodation, restaurants and entertainment being limited at Hanazono, many adventurers chose to lodge in Hirafu and hop over to Hanazono in the morning.
 However, the luxurious Park Hyatt Niseko Hotel is located at the base Hanazono for convenient, stylish accommodation near the slopes.
 Shuttle buses operate every 20-minutes, making the short trip convenient for those wanting to experience both Niseko ski resorts.
 For a pick me up, visitors can grab lunch at Edge Restaurant & Bar or a fresh coffee at the nearby café.
 Facilities also include a rental shop, child-care centre, and a ski school, which offers English lessons.

 A little further from Hirafu lies Annupuri, which claims highly sought-after slopes for chasing deep powder snow.
 Yet, don’t let the quiet, old-school atmosphere of Annupuri fool you – Niseko Annupuri Ski Resort offers some pretty incredible skiing/snowboarding options.
 With 13 exciting slopes and perhaps the best sidecountry skiing options in Niseko United, Annupuri is nothing short of a winter paradise.
 Annupuri is especially popular among families with slopes being distributed evenly among different difficulty levels.
-It also provides easy access to Moiwa Ski Resort for additional slopes (**Moiwa is included in the Niseko All Mountain Pass).
+It also provides easy access to Moiwa Ski Resort for additional slopes (**Moiwa is not included in the Niseko All Mountain Pass).

 Unlike the more crowded, westernized areas of Hirafu and Hanazono, Annupuri offers a better look into the true Japanese lifestyle and culture of Niseko.
 Moreover, Annupuri Ski Resort offers true ski-in/ski-out Niseko accommodation.
 The area also offers both hotels and traditional Japanese-style inns that are generally less expensive than other options in Niseko ski resorts.
 Another benefit is the close proximity to the Konbu hot springs, which refresh the mind, body and spirit after a long day hitting the powder slopes.